A5TheMonarch/wreckingbolt145/README.md

 # wreckingbolt145
-How I got to high ranks of TSF, TRS and Tactical Triumph despite having no intention to do so, What really goes on behind the scenes, issues surrounding myself and whats next for me.
+How I got to high ranks of TSF, TRS and Tactical Triumph despite having no intention to do so, What really goes on behind the scenes, and whats next for me.

 First up, I decided to get the idea of writing this page after seeing that Demofocus did his and shared it with me, and as am speaking I am currently on my leave in TSF.
 Here is how I managed to get my way into the team behind TRS and some other stuff that came in its way.